-Andrea Rinker Chavez is a California Certified Shorthand Reporter (CSR).
+Andrea Rinker-Chavez is a California Certified Shorthand Reporter (CSR).
 Ms. Rinker-Chavez received her AAS degree in Court Reporting from South Coast College after receiving a BA degree in Criminal Justice from Cal State University, Stanislaus.
 Ms. Rinker-Chavez graduated with high honors from South Coast College after completing the court reporting program in record time and qualifying for the State examination on her first attempt.
-Ms. Rinker-Chavez served on the Board of the Deposition Reporters Association (DRA) and currently is an official court reporter in Orange County Superior Court.
+Ms. Rinker-Chavez served on the Board of the Deposition Reporters Association (DRA) and is an official court reporter in Orange County Superior Court.
+She is currently the president of the Orange County Superior Court Reporters Association.